chrigl/heat-examples/coreos/kubernetes/README.md

 ## The easy way

-NOTE: This stack is not updateable!
+NOTE: This stack is not updatable!

 Dependency: `make` and `openssl`